Honey (Lay EP)

-Honey is the third extended play by Chinese rapper and singer Lay.
+Honey is the third extended play by Chinese rapper Lay.
 It was released digitally on June 14, 2019.
 The EP features four tracks, including the title track "Honey" with English and Chinese versions.

 Background and release

 On April 30, Lay teased about the artwork of Honey on Instagram.
 On May 20, Lay released a teaser of Honey music video through his social media accounts.
 On June 6, it was confirmed that the official pre-sale for the EP on QQ Music would be on June 11, 2019, and it would be released officially on June 14.
 On June 10, the track list of the EP were released by Lay Zhang Studio on their social media accounts.
 On June 13, the second teaser for the "Honey" music video was released.
 On June 14, the EP was officially released along with "Honey" music video.

 Commercial performance

 On June 11, the pre-order of the EP started on QQ Music.
 Within three minutes, the album had sold more than 2,375,945 million copies and was certified Hall of fame gold diamond, making it the best selling release on the QQ Music digital chart in 2019.